roytrust/programming/ml/README.md

 * **Coefficient of Determination (R2)**: This metric is more commonly referred to as **R-Squared**, and summarizes how much of the variance between predicted and true values is explained by the model.
 The closer to 1 this value is, the better the model is performing.

 ### [Evaluate a classification model](https://docs.microsoft.com/en-us/learn/modules/create-classification-model-azure-machine-learning-designer/evaluate-model)
-* **confusion matrix**: a tabulation of the predicted and actual value counts for each possible class.
+* **confusion matrix**: a tabulation of the predicted and actual value counts for each possible class. `from sklearn.metrics import confusion_matrix; cm = confusion_matrix(actual, predictions, normalize=None)`
+* [Resolving biases in a classification model](https://learn.microsoft.com/en-us/training/modules/machine-learning-confusion-matrix/5-exercise-resolve-bias) `weighted_model = RandomForestClassifier(n_estimators=1, random_state=1, verbose=False, class_weight="balanced")`
 * **Accuracy**: The ratio of correct predictions (true positives + true negatives) to the total number of predictions.
-In other words, what proportion of diabetes predictions did the model get right?
+In other words, what proportion of diabetes predictions did the model get right? `accuracy = (TP+TN) / number of samples`
 * **Precision**: The fraction of positive cases correctly identified (the number of true positives divided by the number of true positives plus false positives).
-In other words, out of all the patients that the model predicted as having diabetes, how many are actually diabetic?
+In other words, out of all the patients that the model predicted as having diabetes, how many are actually diabetic? `precision = TP / (TP + FP)`
 * **Recall**: The fraction of the cases classified as positive that are actually positive (the number of true positives divided by the number of true positives plus false negatives).
-In other words, out of all the patients who actually have diabetes, how many did the model identify?
+In other words, out of all the patients who actually have diabetes, how many did the model identify? `sensitivity = recall = TP / (TP + FN)`
+* **Specificity** expresses the fraction of negative labels correctly predicted over the total number of existing negative samples. `specificity = TN / (TN + FP)`
 * **F1 Score**: An overall metric that essentially combines precision and recall.
 * **ROC** curve (receiver operating characteristic). **Threshold**. **True positive rate**. **False positive rate**
 * The larger the area under the curve (which can be any value from 0 to 1), the better the model is performing - this is the **AUC** metric listed with the other metrics below.
+* *cost functions* – which teach the model – and *evaluation metrics* – which is how we assess the model ourselves.

 ### Evaluate a clustering model
 * **Average Distance to Other Center**: This indicates how close, on average, each point in the cluster is to the centroids of all other clusters.